Two Penny Act

-The Two Penny Act was a law enacted in 1758 by the House of Burgesses which affected the compensation of Anglican ministers in the British colony of Virginia.
-From the controversy surrounding it arose the Parson's Cause trial, which is regarded as an important event in the history of American Revolution.
+The Two Penny Act was a law enacted in 1758 by the House of Burgesses which impacted the compensation of Anglican ministers in the British colony of Virginia.
+The controversy surrounding it led to the Parson's Cause trial, which is regarded as an important event in the history of the American Revolution.

 The act was issued after three years of drought which produced a low-yielding tobacco crop.
-The one-year measure allowed Anglican ministers' salaries to be paid at a fixed rate of two cents per pound of tobacco, as tobacco was often used as currency.
+The one-year measure allowed Anglican ministers' salaries to be paid at a fixed rate of two pence per pound of tobacco, as tobacco was often used as currency.
 The market rate at the time was set at four to six pence per pound of tobacco.
 Once the loss of value was factored in, a clergyman was receiving about one-third of his normal, stipulated salary.
 The colony's councilors had approved and, with the House of Burgesses, convinced Governor Francis Fauquier to allow the act to go into effect.

 In doing so, Fauquier deviated from his royally mandated instructions.
 He defended his royal malfeasance by arguing that, in reality, he had no choice.
 "As the Bill," he wrote, "was a temporary Law to ease the people from a Burthen [sic] which the Country thought too great for them to bear...
 The country were intent upon it, and both the Council and the House of Burgesses were almost unanimous in their pressing it.
 And I conceived it would be a very wrong Step for me to take who was an entire Stranger to the Distresses of the Country, to set my Face against the whole colony by refusing the Bill which I had a Precedent for Passing.
 Whatever may be the Case now, I am persuaded that if I had refused it, I must have despaired ever gaining any Influence either in the Council or House of Burgesses."

 In May 1759, petitions were presented to the Board of Trade on behalf of Virginian clergymen, asking for its repeal.
 Lord Halifax recommended that the act be disallowed and instructed that Fauquier "for the future strictly observe and obey" his instructions.
 It was disallowed by the end of August 1759 by the Board of Trade.